 - Role-playing and imitation are effective forms of conversation with the back-and-forth role-play introduces.
 Let them lead the way at times and you imitate what they are doing.

 - You’ll find many visual supports and assistive devices at your fingertips to help your autistic child.
 Don’t be afraid to use them.
-They are made to be foundational for communication and language as another tool in your child’s toolbox to communicate with you.
+They are made to be foundational for communication and language is another tool in your child’s toolbox to communicate with you.

-The Sooner You Get Started, The Better
+The Sooner You Start Therapy the Better